tmg2549/scrum-vision/README.md

 # scrum-vision

-A tracker/dashboard to keep track of all things Scrum
+A dashboard to keep track of all things Scrum